NEWS & ARTICLES

 Best Ways to Protect Seniors From Fraud & Identity Theft

-Senior Risks Identity theft is one of the fast-growing crimes in the United States.
+Senior Risks Identity theft is one of the fastest growing crimes in the United States.
 Although anyone can be a target, many seniors are at a higher risk for fraud schemes and identity theft.
 While technology and social factors contribute to the reasons for this trend, it’s also important to realize that many seniors have accumulated a certain amount of wealth, making them a primary target for criminals.
 For this reason, Baywoods of Annapolis has compiled a list of 4 ways you can lower your risk for identity theft and fraud schemes.
 Identity Protection Services – This is one of the easiest ways to protect yourself or your loved ones from identity theft.
 These services monitor credit bureaus, personal information, the internet, and a variety of other platforms to help ensure your identity is protected.
 According to NextAdvisor, the top 3 are: IdentityGuard Experian Lifelock Phone & Door-to-Door Scams – Two of the most common scams targeting seniors are from unwanted callers or salespeople going door-to-door.
 There are two quick and easy ways to avoid these scams: Never provide someone who called you with your personal information.
-If they represent they are with the bank of credit card company, hang up and
+If they represent they are with the bank of credit card company, hang

 Read More